lore/lore/docs/tutorial/Step10.md

 the route hierarchy for your application.
 We'll be touching on that more later in the tutorial.

 The second place react-router shows up is in `config/router.js`.
-This file is where you can change the type of your router, which will typically be either "browser history/push state", which will allow your application to have clean URLs like `localhost:3000/colors/1`, or "hash history", which will create URLs like `localhost:3000/#/colors/1`.
+This file is where you can change the type of your router, which will typically be either "browser history" (push-state), which will allow your application to have clean URLs like `localhost:3000/colors/1`, or "hash history", which will create URLs like `localhost:3000/#/colors/1`.

 Lore defaults to "browser history" in order to promote clean URLs, but you won't always be able to use that routing